mysqljs/mysql/Readme.md

 * `queueLimit`: The maximum number of connection requests the pool will queue before returning an error from `getConnection`.
 If set to `0`, there is no limit to the number of queued connection requests.
 (Default: `0`)
+* `queueWaitTimeout`: The maximum number of milliseconds that the pool will wait for a connection when there are no available spare connections.
+If set to `0`, there is no limit.
+(Default: `0`)
+* `pingCheckInterval`: The number of milliseconds to indicate how often to check the validity of the connection.
+If set to `0`, checks whether or not the connection to the server is working every time.
+Setting this value in high-traffic can improve performance.
+(Default: `0`)
+* `startConnections`: The initial number of connections that are created when the pool is started.
+(Default: `0`)
+* `minSpareConnections`: The minimum number of spare connections that should be kept in the pool at all times.
+If set to `0`, it doen't work.
+(Default: `0`)
+* `maxSpareConnections`: The maximum number of spare connections that should be kept in the pool at all times.
+If set to `0`, it doen't work.
+(Default: `0`)
+* `spareCheckInterval`: The number of milliseconds to indicate how often to check the status of spare connections.
+If set to `0`, it doen't work.
+(Default: `0`)

 ## Pool events

 ### connection

 The pool will emit a `connection` event when a new connection is made within the pool.
 If you need to set session variables on the connection before it gets used, you can listen to the `connection` event.